Duet Mania: Music career

 In 2020 Daniela and Julia were invited to participate in an International song project.
-The song "Native Land" was written and arranged by the Kazakhstanian composer Tolegen Mukhametzhanov and lyrics were written by Shomishbay Sariyev.
+The song "Native Land" was written and arranged by the Kazakh composer Tolegen Mukhametzhanov and lyrics were written by Shomishbay Sariyev.
 Singers from 14 different countries became part of the project.

 In March 2021, Duet Mania was part of the mini concert tour "Alo, alo slachitze" held in Ruse, Shumen and Varna together with Iskren Petzov and Petia Buiuklieva.
 All the songs performed at the concerts were written by the composer Dono Tzvetkov.
-In June, 2021 Duet Mania had been invited to participate in the 30th Anniversary Gala Concert of the International Music Festival "Discovery", Varna.
-On October 23, 2021 Duet Mania in collaboration with Bratia Argirovi released the single "Podarak".
+In June 2021 Duet Mania had been invited to participate in the 30th Anniversary Gala Concert of the International Music Festival "Discovery", Varna.
+On 23 October 2021, Duet Mania in collaboration with Bratia Argirovi released the single "Podarak".
 The song was written by Dono Tzvetkov, arranged by Krasimir Iliev, lyrics were written by Stefan Stefanov.
 Producer of the project was Discovery Fondation.
 "Podarak" quickly captured the hearts of Duet Mania's and Bratia Argirovi's fans and it was the most played song on the radio since its release.
 In December 2021, Daniela and Julia recorded another Christmas song called "V noshta na Rojdestvo".
 The music of the song was written by Rado Minev-RadoRe, the arrangement was made by Georgi Parmakov and the lyrics were written by Raina Nedialkova.
 The song had an acoustic sound because of the simplicity in its arrangement.
 The piano was recorded by Georgi Parmakov, double bass by Yuri Bojinov, cajon by Biser Ovcharov.
-In December, 2021 Daniela released her 1st poetry book "Popaten viatar".
+In December 2021 Daniela released her 1st poetry book "Popaten viatar".
 In December 2021, Duet Mania and Bratia Argirovi had been invited to perform at the New Year's Eve Concert of BNT "Novogodishna prikazka".
 The same year Duet Mania and Bratia Argirovi were part of the charity concert in support of Ukrainian children "Mir, liubov i saprichastnost" held at Borisova Gradina, Sofia.